Turkish Gulet and Blue Cruise Charter

 What is a Gulet? | About Turkish Blue Cruises | Places to See, Things to do | Itineraries | Our Turkish Gulets

 Gulets (often spelled Gullets) were originally wooden fishing boats used in Southern Turkey.
-The Turks have always been expert boat builders, and have evolved these boats from spartan fishing boats into luxury sailing yachts with all of the amenities.
-They are perfect yachts for a relaxing sail around the alluring and historical ports of Southern Turkey including Bodrum, Marmaris, Gocek and Fethiye on a Blue Cruise.
+The Turks have always been expert boat builders, and have evolved these boats from spartan fishing boats into luxury crewed sailing yachts with all of the amenities.
+Gulets are perfect yachts for a relaxing sail around the alluring and historical ports of Southern Turkey including Bodrum, Marmaris, Gocek, and Fethiye on a Turkish Blue Cruise.

 The number of passengers on a boat depends on the yacht’s size and design.
 All the gulets offer their guests separate accommodation, services and entertainment.
 The friendly crew have their own quarters and will give your party as much privacy or service as you desire.
 Most boats have air-conditioning in the cabins, cooling them comfortably for an afternoon siesta and for the night.
 The system is generally turned off when the crew retires to reduce noise, especially in the harbors.

 Gulets in many ways are like small full-service hotels where every room has a constantly changing sea view.
-There is also no better way of enjoying a cooling swim, whilst at anchor in turquoise waters.
+They are often also referred to as motor-sailers, as they can motor to your destination when required if the winds are not cooperating.

-A Blue Cruise generally involves a leisurely pace mixing in ancient ruins, pretty ports and secluded bays with swimming, snorkeling and sun bathing.
-Here are some of the most visited destinations on a typcial Blue Cruise.
+A Blue Cruise generally involves a leisurely pace mixing in ancient ruins, pretty ports, and secluded bays with swimming, snorkeling, and sunbathing.
+Here are some of the most visited destinations on a typical Blue Cruise.

 GOCEK

-Gocek is an exclusive yachting centre which caters for the ever-changing tastes of true boating enthusiasts.
-Within twenty-five minutes’ reach of Dalaman Airport and unspoilt by mass tourism it is an ideal place to start your holiday.
-Our Yachts out of Gocek.
+Gocek is an exclusive yachting center which caters to the ever-changing tastes of true boating enthusiasts.
+Within twenty-five minutes’ reach of Dalaman Airport and unspoiled by mass tourism it is an ideal place to start your holiday.

 GULF OF GOCEK